SafeHome.org may receive compensation from some providers listed on this page. Learn More

 They’re nothing too fancy, but Samsung Wisenet’s security cameras make great additions to any home.

-Samsung — a massive name in consumer electronics — has jumped into the security industry, too.
-While they started out with a single, no-frills camera, the product line has since expanded to include all sorts of equipment for different applications.
+Samsung is a huge name in consumer electronics, so it’s no surprise they’ve dipped their toes in the security industry as well.
+While they started out with a single no-frills camera, their partnership with Wisenet allowed the product line to expand to include a much broader array of security equipment for different applications.

 So let’s take a minute to discuss some of Samsung’s security camera features, their pricing, and their benefits and drawbacks.

-So without further fanfare, let’s unpack Samsung Wisenet’s security cameras.
+So without further ado, let’s unpack Samsung Wisenet’s security cameras, particularly the SmartCam N1 and A1, and the D1 video doorbell.

 FYI: While Samsung Wisenet still makes a quality security camera, you’ll find more features and selection in Lorex’s camera suite.
 We covered the brand and more in our full Lorex camera review here, if you’re interested.

 From what we’ve seen, Samsung Wisenet cameras are priced just right.
 So expect to pay slightly less than the industry average for their indoor and outdoor cameras.
 For instance, the SmartCam A1 Indoor costs $59.99, which is the same price as the Ring Indoor Cam.
-Then there’s the Wisenet SmartCam N1 that we can’t help but compare to the Nest Cam feature-wise, but it sells for $30 cheaper than its Nest counterpart.
-Not bad at all.
+Then there’s the Wisenet SmartCam N1 that we can’t help but compare to the Nest Cam feature-wise, but it sells for $89.99, so it’s definitely one of the cheaper security cameras with facial recognition.

 FYI: Remember, you can no longer purchase these cameras directly from the company website.
 If you want one, you’re going to have to go through a third party retailer, which might cause the prices to fluctuate.
 More on that below.